Audit of air operations and international experience: a CA with the UN

 Alex Burden speaks to Eleanor Burns CA, an employee of the United Nations, on how her qualification with ICAS led to work with the well-known intergovernmental organisation promoting cooperation and peace.
-Find out how you can go from preparing financial accounts with a small firm to auditing airplane fuel for peacekeeping operations!
+Find out how you can go from preparing financial accounts with a small firm to auditing air operations and management of fuel for peacekeeping operations!

-Eleanor is the Director of Internal Audit, working in the Office of Internal Oversight of the United Nations; the office assists the Secretary-General in fulfilling resources and staff responsibilities through audit, evaluation, investigation and inspection activities.
-The responsible administration of accountable and transparent resources is a key function.
+Eleanor is the Director of Internal Audit, working in the Services (OIOS) of the United Nations; the Office assists the Secretary-General in fulfilling his oversight responsibilities through the provision of audit, evaluation, investigation and inspection services activities.
+The Office promotes responsible administration of resources, a culture of accountability and transparency and improved programme performance.

 The journey from qualification to the UN